openstack-archive/networking-cisco/doc/source/install/ml2-nexus.rst

    network so it can communicate with the switch to set up your data flows.
 #.
 The ML2 Nexus Rest API Driver requires :command:`feature nxapi` to be
    enabled on the switch.
 #.
-Each compute host on the cloud must be connected to the switch using an
+Each OpenStack compute host on the cloud must be connected to the switch
-   interface dedicated solely to OpenStack data traffic.
+   using an interface dedicated solely to OpenStack data traffic.
+Connecting the OpenStack Network-Node(s) may also be needed depending on your network configuration.
+If Network Nodes are connected, you can pre-configure the tenant vlan range on the Nexus switchport; otherwise, like all compute nodes you can configure the Nexus ML2 Driver to manage the switchports by configuring the hostname to Nexus switchport mapping in the section [ml2_mech_cisco_nexus] of the neutron start-up config file.
 #.
 Some pre-configuration must be performed by the Nexus switch administrator.
    For instance:

-   * All participating compute host interfaces must be enabled with :command:`no shutdown`.
+   * All participating OpenStack hosts interfaces must be enabled with :command:`no shutdown`.
 If additional trunk vlans are needed for an interface, the administrator should manually apply these extra vlans using :command:`switchport trunk allowed vlan add <vlanid>`